 This qualification reflects the role of entry level workers who provide services and interventions to clients with alcohol and other drug issues and/or implement health promotion and community based interventions.
 Work is undertaken in contexts such as community based organisations, withdrawal services, residential rehabilitation services and outreach services under guidance of other practitioners and professionals, with limited responsibility and with established parameters.

-Interested students are required to attend an Information Session at the “Carmelite Room, St. Joseph’s Hall, 274 Rouse Street, Port Melbourne” on Wednesday, 15th February 2017 4pm – 7pm.
+Interested students are required to attend an Information Session at the “Carmelite Room, St. Joseph’s Hall, 274 Rouse Street, Port Melbourne”, date & time (TBC).

 Click here to express an interest in this qualification